aliafsah1988/vue-switch-language/README.md

 # vue-switch-language
-A vue sample application for changing and switching between languages with changing direction between right to left and left to right.

-## Project setup
+A vue simple application for multilingual website.
+- SEO best practices in routing
+- Ablility to easily switch beween rtl and ltr
+- Ablility to change language of contents

+## For running the application
-npm install
+- npm install

-### Compiles and hot-reloads for development
-npm run serve
+- npm run serve

-### Compiles and minifies for production
-npm run build

-### Run your unit tests
-npm run test:unit
+### Dependencies
+- vue.js
+- vue-router
+- vuex
+- vue-multiselect
+- vue-i18n
+- vue-country-flag